1st Maine Cavalry Regiment: Brandy Station

 Kilpatrick kept feeding his brigade into the fight alongside Wyndham's brigade and seemed to be gaining the upper hand.
 His former regiment, the 2nd New York (also known as the Harris Light Cavalry) flooded up the hill, only to discover that their appearance coincided with the arrival of Hampton's brigade, with a battery of five guns to augment the howitzer, who drove them back over the crest and captured the Federal battery.
 The regiment was shattered and fled back down the hill.
-While rallying the remnants of his old regiment, Kilpatrick galloped up to COL Douty asking, "Colonel Douty, what can you do with your regiment?"
+While rallying the remnants of his old regiment, Kilpatrick galloped up to Col. Douty asking, "Colonel Douty, what can you do with your regiment?"
 Douty answered confidently, "I can drive the rebels."
 At that, Kilpatrick turned to the regiment and shouted, "Men of Maine!
 You must save the day!
 Follow me!"
 This call had an immediate effect on the regiment.

 With a shout at the top of their lungs, "in one solid mass this splendid regiment circled first to the right, and then moving in a straight line at a run struck the rebel columns in flank.
 The shock was terrific!
 Down went the rebels before this wild rush of maddened horses, men, biting sabres, and whistling balls."
 The charge of the 1st Maine saved the Federal guns near Fleetwood Hill from capture.
 The Federal battery was manned and withdrew off the hill.

 During the charge and pursuit, the regiment separated into two groups.
 One remained near the crest of Fleetwood Hill mopping up in melee with dismounted rebels.
 Some of the regiment dismounted and opened fire with their carbines on Confederates withdrawing to the north along the crest.
-LTC Smith, in command of this contingent, soon found himself alone and almost cut off.
+Lt.
+Col. Smith, in command of this contingent, soon found himself alone and almost cut off.
 He quickly rallied and gathered more than half the regiment around him.
-Once gathered, Smith led his group down the hill to join COL Douty.
+Once gathered, Smith led his group down the hill to join Col. Douty.
 As they left the crest, no one manned or removed the Confederate guns on the crest.

-COL Douty, meanwhile, was with the other group further along in pursuit of fleeing rebel horsemen and began trying to reform this group to avoid a dissipation of his combat power.
+Col. Douty, meanwhile, was with the other group further along in pursuit of fleeing rebel horsemen and began trying to reform this group to avoid a dissipation of his combat power.
 Douty quickly realized while the chase had carried them over a mile of open ground, he had woods on either side into which rebels had fled.
 As he rallied his command, he could see the enemy massing for an attack in his rear.
 He formed his group in column and charged the still-forming line of Hampton's men.
 He smashed through the line, wheeled around on the other side, and charged again thoroughly scattering the rebel troopers.